effector/patronum/src/debug/readme.md

 - **kind** - `string` - node's kind for convenience.
 It can be unit's kind (e.g. `store` or `event`) or operation kind (e.g. `sample`, `split`, etc).
 - **value** - `unknown` - value of the update.

-Special field for `type: "trace"`:
+Special field if `trace: true` provided:

 - **trace** - `undefined | { node: Node; name: string; kind: string; value: unknown; }[]` - trace of updates.